-Fun fact: this was the first recipe we posted on our old blog, Our Superfood Kitchen!
+Fun fact: these Peanut Butter Sandwich Cookies with Chocolate Peanut Butter Filling were the first recipe we posted on our old blog, Our Superfood Kitchen!
 Although we absolutely love the recipe, we decided the photos needed a bit of a refresh before we brought it over to Crowded Kitchen.
 We’ve grown quite a bit from the time we first posted this (we probably only had about 7k followers on Instagram at the time!), but we’ve gotten some rave reviews from friends and family members that have tried the recipe.
 We hope you will, too!

-The peanut butter cookies are fantastic on their own, but the chocolate peanut butter filling really takes them over the top.
+The gluten-free peanut butter cookies are fantastic on their own.
+Of course, the vegan chocolate peanut butter filling really takes them over the top.
 We like to think of them as a much healthier Do-si-do® Girl Scout Cookie, which is perfect since we’ve seen quite a few girl scouts selling cookies around town this month.
-If you make the cookies on their own, we highly suggest drizzling them with some melted dark chocolate and sea salt.
+If you make the cookies on their own, we suggest drizzling them with melted dark chocolate and sea salt.
 See below if you need convincing.

-If you’re like me and can’t stop yourself from eating the whole batch in one sitting, I highly suggest throwing them in the freezer once you’ve baked them.
+If you’re like me and can’t stop yourself from eating the whole batch in one sitting, I suggest throwing them in the freezer after they cool.
 They’re equally delicious cold, and as the old adage goes: out of sight, out of mind.
 (The more I think about it, though, these are pretty tough to forget about!)
 A few important notes about the filling:

-2. We’ve tried this filling with a number of different sweeteners.
-As much as we’d prefer to use maple syrup or agave, it thins the frosting too much.
+2. We’ve tried this chocolate peanut butter filling with a number of different sweeteners.
+As much as we prefer maple syrup or agave, it thins the frosting too much.
 Powdered sugar keeps it much firmer, and you really don’t need too much of it to sweeten the whole batch.

 These peanut butter sandwich cookies are decadent, rich, and completely vegan and gluten free!